MicrosoftDocs/connected-spaces/articles/admin-create-new-tenant.md

 For the Microsoft Dynamics 365 Connected Store public preview, we recommend signing up with a new test Azure Active Directory tenant to simplify account management during the preview.

-## Sign up with a new test Azure Active Directory tenant

 To set up a new test Azure Active Directory tenant, you’ll:

 - Create a test tenant under a new domain of onmicrosoft.com